 Co-working offers a ton of amazing benefits for both workers and organizations.
 However, when you operate a co-working space, you must take extra precautions to create a safe working environment for all of your clients.

 A lot of the same amenities and benefits that make co-working spaces fun and flexible also make them vulnerable to common security issues, both physical and digital.
-In this post, we’ll explore the top ways to increase security in your co-working space.
+In this post, we’ll explore the top ways to increase co-working security.
 Let’s get started.

 One of the best ways to secure your co-working is also one of the easiest: Install surveillance cameras.